-Why Throwing More Bodies at Your IT Project is Not the Answer
+Why Throwing More Bodies at Your Web Application Development Project is Not the Answer

 A lot of companies find that competitive advantage comes with cutting costs and increasing speed to market.
-And that often works except if they’re launching a new IT project.
+And that often works except if they’re launching a new web application development project.
 This brings a new set of challenges, especially since the first reaction is to see who’s on staff who could do it.

 Throwing additional internal resources toward an IT project might not give you the competitive advantage you’re looking for.
 In fact, it could very well slow you down.
 The first potential impact is overextending staff by pulling them onto yet another project and moving their focus away from important, business critical tasks they were hired to do in the first place.
 Next, lack of expertise can become a roadblock.
 This can be costly when a project slows down due to errors or delays needed by staff to ramp up and learn something new.